alexnathanson/solar-protocol/troubleshooting-and-maintenance.md

 ### Battery doesn't hold charge
 * If battery is older than 3 years old, consider replacing battery

+### Depleted battery
+* If the current from the PV module is lower than the current draw of the server, the battery will never full charge.

 ## Troubleshooting By Graph

 ### Battery percentage drops off quickly once PV voltage drops